My daily practice is to

-My first photographs were of family.
-They revealed an intimacy and connection that, coupled with the forces of light and shadow, became the trigger points every time I raised my camera.
+Family photos revealed an intimacy and connection that, coupled with the forces of light and shadow, became the trigger points every time I raised my camera.

 This foundation in analog photography instilled in me a sense of commitment, integrity, and purpose.
 In college, I majored in photojournalism and was deeply influenced by the power of photography to tell stories, as well as the complexity of artists such as Imogen Cunningham, Ruth Bernhard, and Joyce Tenneson.